 It’s been a dream of mine since working at Lifeline Adelaide to deliver the Crisis Supporter Workplace Training to our new volunteer students.
-I was asked to deliver CSWT for the last intake and I loved every minute of it.
+Now thanks to attending Michelle’s masterclass, I was asked to deliver CSWT for the last intake and I loved every minute of it.
 Had I not been through Michelle’s training and already implemented some of the skills Michelle taught me, I think I would have struggled heaps.
 In actual fact, my confidence got me through.
 I kept my delivery popping and entertaining, and I kept the students engaged and wanting to learn more.
 And the proof that I now have the ability to deliver the message effectively has been evident in their assessments and ongoing practice.

 In what specific ways have your presentation skills improved since learning with Michelle?